kadena-io/kuro/kadena-beta/docs/Grafana-README.md

 Select the General tab, and replace the text "Panel Title" with something more meaningful.

-Finally, select the blue arrow in the upper left to return to the dashboard.
+Finally, select the blue arrow in the upper right to return to the dashboard.

+On the upper right corner of the dashboard, also set the duration to "last 5 minutes", set "Refreshing every" to 5s and hit the Apply button

-If desired, you can now click the "Add panel" button at the top to add additional panels to this dashboard.
+If desired, you can now click the "Add panel" button at the top right (white graph with an orange + sign) to add additional panels to this dashboard.